Stoke Primary School

 Where staff are involved in an accident they are instructed NOT to admit any liability or responsibility at the scene; to exchange insurance details and notify the Head Teacher as soon as possible; the driver to complete an accident report form as soon as possible whilst the details of the accident are still fresh.

-In the event of a vehicle fire, staff are instructed to:
+In the event of a vehicle fire, staff are to be instructed to:

 3.16 Educational Visits, Learning Outside the Classroom Including School-led Adventure Activities